BlueSoul2003/Helios-AI-2026/README.md

 ### 🚀 The Helios AI Scaling Roadmap

 * **Phase 1: Proof of Concept & Validation (Current - Hackathon)**
-  * ✅ Build a functional dual-axis prototype using Arduino UNO R4, SG90 servos, and 3D printed parts.
+  * ✅ Build a functional dual-axis prototype using Arduino UNO R4, **MG90S servos**, and 3D printed parts.
   * ✅ Establish real-time sync via Firebase and integrate Gemini API for basic weather/LDR decision-making.
   * ⏳ Validate the "Net-Positive Energy Flaw" hypothesis against static panels.

 * **Phase 2: "Swarm" Architecture & Edge Upgrades (Months 3-6)**
-  * **Hardware Upgrade:** Transition from SG90 micro servos to industrial NEMA stepper motors capable of moving commercial 400W solar panels.
+  * **Hardware Upgrade:** Transition from **MG90S micro servos** to industrial NEMA stepper motors capable of moving commercial 400W solar panels.
   * **Swarm Intelligence:** Instead of every panel calling the Gemini API (which is costly and slow), implement a "Master-Slave" mesh network.
 The central Firebase hub makes **one** Gemini API call and broadcasts the optimized angle to a "swarm" of 100+ local trackers via Firebase Cloud Messaging.
   * **Predictive Maintenance:** Train the AI to detect anomalies (e.g., if predicted power output > actual output, the App alerts the user: *"Panel 3 might be dirty or damaged"*).